NJIT-CS490-SP21/project1-jg785/README.md

 I encountered some problems when I was trying to align my text to the center.
 I also had some problems when I was trying to fetch the right data and last but not least when my website was not updating the colors and text at all.
 Beautifying my website took me quite a while since this is my second time using HTML and CSS.
+I also struggled for a little bit since every time my app was refreshed the data wouldn't change.
+I fixed it by putting my code into chunks in functions and passing the return from that to an array and passing that when creating the web server so everytime someone clicks refresh it sends a new request.

 I would love to improve my HTML and CSS skill since this could make a simple project like this one so much nice looking.